ryanrudolfoba/SteamOS-microSD/README.md

 This will mostly benefit Steam Deck users who are using Windows primarily on the main internal SSD.

-The script is divided into two parts - modified SteamOS recovery script that installs directly to the microSD, and a post install script to allow SteamOS updates and to minimize writes to the sdcard.
+## What does this script do?

+- Install SteamOS to a microSD
+- Setup sudo password for the deck account (as "deck").
+- Delete microSD auto mount rules.
+- Unmount the microSD partitions (/run/media/var) that SteamOS tries to mount it and fails during OS update process.
+- Remount partitions as noatime mode to reduce microSD write operations.
+- Disable swap.
+- Run the above commands on every boot.
+- It will work on next SteamOS update.
+(Well, theoretically, need to test.)
+- All in one script!

 ## Warning

 > **Warning**\
 > The method only works if the internal SSD has no traces of SteamOS installed (dualboot or not).

 If SteamOS is already installed on the internal SSD, the microSD tries to mount those partitions too causing it to fail to boot!
 Currently the post install script cannot fix it, as this happens on the first boot after the initial SteamOS update.

+> **Warning**\
-If you have SteamOS installed on the internal SSD, DO NOT use this script.
+> If you have SteamOS installed on the internal SSD, DO NOT use this script.

+Again,\
+***If you have SteamOS installed on the internal SSD, DO NOT use this script.***

 ## Disclaimer

 1. Do this at your own risk!
-2. You **WILL** definitely lose all the data on SD card.\
+2. You **WILL** definitely lose all the data on microSD.\
-   You **MAY** lose data inside machine if you done something wrong.
+   You **MAY** lose data inside machine if you do something wrong.
-3. I will not be held responsible for data loss, broken sdcards etc etc.
+3. I will not be held responsible for data loss, broken microSDs etc.
 4. This is only for educational and research purposes only.

 ## But Why?!?